If you’re running a WooCommerce store, you probably know that security is a big deal—and for good reason.

 Also, if you’re using the FunnelKit Funnel Builder plugin for your checkout page, you can easily disable it from here.
 Just navigate to the store checkout page, and you can disable the checkout page.

 You can immediately disable the checkout option for logged-out users.
-By default, there is no option to do that, but you can do it using a simple code snippet.
+By default, there is no option, but you can do it using a simple code snippet.

 Navigate to the theme editor section of your site.
 Find the functions.
 Php